 If the market for a financial instrument is not active, the Company measures the fair value using a measurement technique.
 The measurement techniques used are based as far as possible on market data and Company-specific data are used as little as possible.
 The Company calibrates the measurement technique at regular intervals and tests its validity by comparing the outcome of the measurement technique with prices from observable current market transactions in the same instrument.
-Measurement techniques are used for the following classes of financial instruments: interest-bearing securities (when prices on an active market are not available), other interest-bearing assets and liabilities.
+Measurement techniques are used for the following classes of financial instruments: interest-bearing securities (when prices on an active market are not available), shares (when prices on an active market are not available), other interest-bearing assets and liabilities.
 The measurement models applied are calibrated so that the fair value on initial recognition amounts to the transaction price and changes in fair value are then reported on an ongoing basis based on the changes that have taken place in the underlying market risk parameters.